zonebuilders/zonebuilder/paper/foss4g/foss4g-zonebuilder-abstract.md

 <!-- Brief: https://callforpapers.2021.foss4g.org/foss4g-2021-academic/ -->

-## Zonebuilders: cross-platform and language-agnostic tools for generating zoning systems for urban analysis and modelling
+## Zonebuilders: cross-platform and language-agnostic tools for generating zoning systems for urban analysis

 Zones are key building blocks of analysis and models (mental and statistical) of urban and ecological systems.
 Used in a range of fields